famousshea/ai-prompts/README.md

 - Specific explanation of each improvement made
 - Actionable writing tips for future use
 - Tone and clarity optimization

-## The Philosophy

-These prompts are based on a simple principle: **the quality of AI output depends entirely on the quality of context you provide**.

-Most people don't know what context to give.
-These prompts solve that by systematically extracting optimal context through expert-designed discovery processes.

 ## Contributing